attdevsupport/VideoOptimizer/README.md

 #### Video Optimizer 1.4 Features

-#### • Improvements to stability and performance of the Secure Collector

 #### • Diagnostic tab improvements to ensure the listing on the graph is aligned with the options selection from the menu (view).

 #### • Help button will provide more information about Dumpcap path, FFMPEG, FFPROBE path in the preferences window.